 Just commit changes to the SCR (Source Code Repository) and Jenkins can automate the rest of the process for you with the help of plugins.
-So that makes it a very important DevOps tool.
+So that makes it a very important tool in DevOps Certification Training.
 There is a high possibility that you encounter many Jenkins questions if you go for a DevOps job interview.
 Below are the most frequently asked Jenkins interview questions.
 I have collected these questions after doing a lot of research and after discussing with some DevOps experts who are directly involved in the hiring process.
 Curious to know more about Jenkins check out this Jenkins blog series.

 This Jenkins Interview Questions blog is a part of parent blog DevOps Interview Questions.
 It includes all the DevOps Stages.

 In this blog we have covered roughly 50+ questions and we have divided them into 3 categories –